Robotmk/robotmk.org/content/blog/getting-started/index.en.md

   - basic monitoring by checkmk ("Vanilla"-Agent)
 - Checkmk 2.3 on a Linux host

-> The "RCC" tool will later be installed automatically by the Checkmk agent (`ProgramData/checkmk/agent/bin`).
-However, I still find it practical to have my "own" copy of the binary to hand for local tests.

 ## Windows test client

 ### Download the RCC binary

-**Important:** The Checkmk agent, which we will install soon, will include the RCC binary.
+> The Checkmk agent, which we will install soon, will include the `rcc.exe` binary.
 You can therefore skip this step here if you want to integrate the robot into Checkmk immediately (i.e. without prior testing).
-In this case, continue with the next step.
+> I have got into the habit of creating a `bin` directory in the user profile and putting the binary there like this: `c:\Users\simonmeggle\bin\rcc.exe`

 For a prior test or to set up a development host, you will need to obtain the RCC binary yourself.
 Download it [here](https://downloads.robocorp.com/rcc/releases/index.html) ([v17.18](https://downloads.robocorp.com/rcc/releases/v17.18.0/windows64/rcc.exe)) and save it to a location of your choice.
-I have got into the habit of creating a `bin` directory in the user profile: `c:\Users\simonmeggle\bin\rcc.exe`

 Now add this folder to the user environment variable `%PATH%`: